 Figure 1.
 Stacked display mode of the 4 Series MSO enables different vertical settings for each channel

 Beyond the key specs of the display, the 4 Series MSO also offers a revolutionary new stacked display mode (Figure 1).
-Historically, oscilloscopes (such as the Keysight 4000A X-Series) must overlay all waveforms in the same graticule, forcing difficult tradeoffs:
+Historically, oscilloscopes (such as the 4000A X-Series Keysight oscilloscope) must overlay all waveforms in the same graticule, forcing difficult tradeoffs:

 - To make each waveform visible, you vertically scale and position each waveform so that they don't overlap.
 Each waveform then uses a small percentage of the available ADC range, leading to less accurate measurements.